renovatebot/renovatebot.github.io/src/index.md

 Automated dependency updates.
 Multi-platform and multi-language.

-## Why Use Renovate?
+## Why use Renovate?

-- Get automated Pull Requests to update your dependencies
+- Get pull requests to update your dependencies and lock files
-- Reduce noise by running Renovate on a schedule
+- Reduce noise by scheduling when Renovate runs
-- Relevant package files are discovered automatically
+- Renovate finds relevant package files automatically
-- Supports monorepo architectures like Lerna or Yarn workspaces with no extra configuration
+- Renovate works with monorepos like Lerna or Yarn workspaces with no extra configuration
-- Bot behavior is customizable via configuration files (config as code)
+- You can customize the bot's behavior with configuration files
-- Use ESLint-like shared config presets for ease of use and simplifying configuration (JSON format only)
+- Share your configuration with ESLint-like config presets (JSON format only)
-- Lock files are supported and updated in the same commit, including immediately resolving conflicts whenever PRs are merged
 - Get replacement PRs to migrate from a deprecated dependency to the community suggested replacement (npm packages only)
-- Open source (installable via npm/Yarn or Docker Hub) so can be self-hosted or used via GitHub App
+- Open source

 ## Supported Platforms